 Silver Loon Jewelers, White Lake, $179.95

-This unique, Michigan-based concept, gives users the ability to design their own unique looks with kits of different jewelry elements.
+This unique, Chelsea-based concept, gives users the ability to design their own versatile looks with kits of different jewelry elements.
 You are giving both the gift of beautiful jewelry and of a creative outlet with each little box.
 This best selling kit includes enough pieces to mathematically create over 300 different earring designs!

 Mitten Crate, Royal Oak, $99.00

 A gift from Mitten Crate is full of locally-produced surprises.
-The collection of Michigan-made items varies each month, but always includes a carefully curated selection of delicious foods, crafted in small batches by independent food producers from around the great state of Michigan.
+The collection of Michigan-made items varies each month, but always includes a carefully curated selection of delicious foods, crafted in small batches by independent food producers from around the state.
 You can send one crate or a 3-month subscription to continue to delight your loved ones as the winter months start to take their toll.